Comparing Pain Meds for Osteoarthritis

 Before you try pills, experts say you should try topical nonsteroidal anti-inflammatory drugs (NSAIDs) for your OA pain.
-These come by prescription in gels (Voltaren), liquids (Pennsaid) and patches (Flector).
+These come by prescription liquids (Pennsaid) and patches (Flector).
+Gel (Voltaren) is now available over-the-counter without a prescription.
 Studies show they can relieve knee pain just as well as pills, but with fewer side effects.

-Popular over-the-counter arthritis creams include ingredients such as capsaicin, camphor and menthol.
-They are safe and can be used for as long as needed.
+Other over-the-counter arthritis creams and patches include ingredients such as capsaicin, camphor, menthol and lidocaine.
+They can be used for as long as needed.